clottman/elizabethzaleski/contact.md

 <b>Tuesday, April 7, 6:30 p.m.</b>, Prologue Bookshop's new location (787 N High, Columbus).
 In conversation with the inimitable <a href="https://www.allisondavispoetry.com/">Allison Davis</a> about work, women, and Ohio.
 Details to come.

 **Saturday, April 18,** 4:30 p.m., I'll be at Francie & Finch Bookshop in Lincoln, Nebraska.
-If you'd like to, you can pick up a copy before the event or at the event here: https://francieandfinch.indielite.org/book/9781540270146.
+If you'd like to, you can pick up a copy before the event or at the event [here](https://francieandfinch.indielite.org/book/9781540270146)

 <figure class="image">
   <img src="/assets/images/2025Elizabeth02Crop.jpg" alt="Color photograph of Elizabeth Zaleski"/>